paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-063-assessment.md

 (4) For purposes of subsection (a)—

-  (A) any excess of the sum of the credits allowable under sections 24(d), 25A by reason of subsection (i)(6) thereof, 32, 34, 35, 36, 36B, 168(k)(4), and 6431 over the tax imposed by subtitle A (determined without regard to such credits), and
+  (A) any excess of the sum of the credits allowable under sections 24(d), 25A by reason of subsection (i)(6) 11 See References in Text note below. thereof, 32, 34, 35, 36, 36B, 168(k)(4), and 6431 over the tax imposed by subtitle A (determined without regard to such credits), and

   (B) any excess of the sum of such credits as shown by the taxpayer on his return over the amount shown as the tax by the taxpayer on such return (determined without regard to such credits), shall be taken into account as negative amounts of tax.